ProgrammeVitam/ProgrammeVitam.github.io/pages/english/pres_english.md

 ## Collaboration the very heart of Vitam Program

-The program targeting wide dissemination and re-use, is open to those interested in participating in the realiszation of the software, in implementing the software to create their own digital archiving system or to a larger extend in discussing on the digital archiving issues.
+The program targeting wide dissemination and re-use, is open to those interested in participating in the realiszation of the software solution, in implementing the software to create their own digital archiving system or to a larger extend in discussing on the digital archiving issues.
 This actors benefit of an access to dedicated spaces in the Program collaborative tools and can participate in workshops and working groups.
 They become members of Vitam community.
 Collaboration is based on 4 differents levels of partnerships, that vary according to the objectives chosen.
 The two more important levels are the subject of signed agreements and open participation to the partnership committee.